iita71737/expense-tracker/README.md

 - Clone the repo: `git clone https://github.com/iita71737/expense-tracker.git`
 - On Terminal Window , enter in the project folder `cd expense-tracker`
 - Install all about this project **package** with [npm](https://www.npmjs.com/): `npm install`
+- Insert the demo data by `npm run seed`
 - Start this project `npm run dev `